shikhargupta24/shikhargupta24.github.io/README.md

 # Wesleyan Events App
- ("Additional Note that the REST API is in the folder wes_events_api") 35/35/30 Split Keith, Shikhar, Rue A React Native application for managing and viewing events at Wesleyan University.
+ ("Additional Note that the REST API is in the folder wes_events_api" Also Postman Results below) 35/35/30 Split Keith, Shikhar, Rue
+A React Native application for managing and viewing events at Wesleyan University.

 ## Features